bndwgn/laravel-bandwagon/README.md

 ![preview](./docs/src/.vuepress/public/preview.png)

 This is a Laravel package to help promote social proof and legitimacy within your application.
 With a simple blade component added to any page you can share with potential customers or users that other customers are using and/or paying for your product.
-A simple pop-up will display in the corner of page with information such as "Someone in New York purchased the annual plan 2 minutes ago."
+A simple pop-up will display in the corner of page with information such as "Someone from New York purchased the business plan 2 minutes ago."

 Full documentation can be found at [laravelbandwagon.com](https://www.laravelbandwagon.com)